The Brass Teapot

-The Brass Teapot is a 2012 American fantasy film directed by Ramaa Mosley.
+The Brass Teapot is a 2012 American fantasy comedy film directed by Ramaa Mosley.
 The movie's script was written by Tim Macy, who also wrote the short story on which the movie is based.
 The movie premiered at the Toronto International Film Festival on September 8, 2012, and was released into theaters and video on demand on April 5, 2013.
+Development of a stage musical version, with book by Mosley and Macy and music by Chaz Cardigan, began in 2019 with producer and co-conceiver Erik Kaiko.
+The musical had a reading in New York City as part of the 2024 National Alliance for Musical Theatre Festival.

 Synopsis

 John and Alice are a down-on-their-luck couple who come across a magical brass teapot capable of providing them with money.
 The only catch is that they must experience pain in order for the teapot to provide.
 They must then decide what they are willing to do (and what they are willing to suffer through) in order to gain financial security.